elliptic1/General-Number-Field-Sieve/README.md

 While the implementation is intentionally minimalist, each component now reflects the genuine algorithms behind GNFS rather than toy placeholders.

+## Project structure

+The repository mirrors the architecture of production GNFS codebases.
+Each stage of the algorithm lives in its own module to make the pipeline explicit:

+* `gnfs/polynomial` – constructs polynomials of the form `(x + m)^d - n` with a
+  real root modulo `n` and a small constant term.
+* `gnfs/sieve` – carries out a logarithmic line sieve, locating roots modulo primes and gathering `B`‑smooth relations.
+* `gnfs/linalg` – builds an exponent matrix over `GF(2)` and performs Gaussian
+  elimination to determine dependencies.
+* `gnfs/sqrt` – combines dependent relations into a congruence of squares and extracts non‑trivial factors via the greatest common divisor.
+* `gnfs/factor` – a thin orchestration layer that links the stages into a working factorisation pipeline.

+Although compact, these modules implement the real mathematics of the sieve and illustrate the depth of the underlying algorithms.

 ## Usage

 The project exposes a simple command line interface.
 After cloning the